gabcg/notes/MSI Notes/MSI.md

 ```

 > This script just takes the chain A of structure marked as top.
 The `atomselect` key is used to select parts of a structure.
 The selection is saved into a variable, which later is used to generate the PDB.
->

-We load the new file and observe it:

-So the chain A, after loading, will look like this:
+We load the new file and observe it.
+The chain A now looks like this:

 <img src="msi-notes.assets/5.3.png" alt=""
 	title="" width="400"/>

 It still contains the T4 lysozime (introduced into the receptor to facilitate crystallisation).

 In order to remove it, we use again Tk, but first we need to know which residues are the lysozime and with the chain.
 The residue IDs can be checked with the Sequence Viewer.
-In it, we can see how the residue number goes from 221 to 1002 suddently: that is the lysozyme. *Prot goes *
+In it, we can see how the residue number goes from 221 to 1002 suddently: that is the lysozyme.

 <img src="msi-notes.assets/5.4.png" alt=""
 	title="" width="500"/>